Join us in Salt Lake City at KubeCon + CloudNativeCon North America!

 • An API defined by the platform team called the CompositeResourceDefinition or XRD.

 • One or more Compositions that implements the API defined by the XRD by provisioning Managed Resources like S3 Buckets or GKE Clusters.
+For the platform we are building, we have defined a number of XRDs and Compositions.

 One of the ways to deploy AWS Lambda functions is by storing them in an S3 Bucket as a .zip file, so the XBucket Composition creates an S3 bucket and associated configuration settings like Encryption and BucketVersioning.
 This bucket will be used to store the packaged Lambda functions.